lshpaner/lshpaner/content/projects/_index.md

 II.
 Optimizing a Stock Portfolio in R

-* [Optimizing a diversified portfolio based on 4 stocks](/projects/post/StockPortfolio) - a classic portfolio optimization problem and solution using quadratic programming (QP)
+* [Optimizing a Diversified Portfolio Based on 4 Stocks](/projects/post/StockPortfolio) - a classic portfolio optimization problem and solution using quadratic programming (QP)

 ---